ktraunmueller/swift-plugins/Plugins/Plugins.docc/Plugins.md

 ### The Plugin Lifecycle

 Plugins are instantiated and prepared for use only when needed.
-So, regardless of the number of plugins registered in a system, initially there will be zero plugin objects in memory.
+Regardless of the number of plugins registered in a system, initially there will be zero plugin objects in memory.
 In addition to being lazy-instantiated, plugins which are no longer needed are shut down, and their plugin objects deallocated.